SYM Investors Have Opportunity to Lead Symbotic Inc. Securities Fraud Lawsuit

 LOS ANGELES, Sept.
-6, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Symbotic Inc. ("Symbotic" or the "Company") (NASDAQ: SYM).
+11, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Symbotic Inc. ("Symbotic" or the "Company") (NASDAQ: SYM).

 Class Period: May 6, 2024 – July 29, 2024